-- E. Except as otherwise provided in the Rural Electric Cooperative Act, written or printed notice stating the time and place of each meeting of members and, in the case of a special meeting, the purpose for which the meeting is called, shall be given to each member by the board of trustees or the secretary, or their legal representatives, either personally or by mail not less than ten or more than twenty-five days before the date of the meeting.
-Failure to receive notice deposited in the mail addressed to a member at the member's address shown on the cooperative's books and records shall not affect the validity of any business conducted at a meeting. - F. Five percent of all members present in person constitutes a quorum for the transaction of business at all meetings of the members, unless the bylaws prescribe a different number of members for determining a quorum.
-The bylaws may allow for ballots submitted by mail to be considered in establishing a quorum for the sole purpose of voting on an issue or question, the language of which is stated exactly in the notices and on the ballots provided to all members.
-If less than a quorum is present at any meeting, the majority of those present in person may adjourn the meeting from time to time without further notice.
-The failure to hold a meeting of members due to the absence of a quorum shall not affect the validity of any business conducted by the board of trustees. - G. Each member shall be entitled to one vote on each matter submitted to a vote at a meeting.
+E. Except as otherwise provided in the Rural Electric Cooperative Act, written or printed notice stating the time and place of each meeting of members and, in the case of a special meeting, the purpose for which the meeting is called shall be given to each member by the board of trustees or the secretary, or their legal representatives, either personally or by mail not less than ten or more than twenty-five days before the date of the meeting.
+Failure to receive notice deposited in the mail addressed to a member at the member's address shown on the cooperative's books and records shall not affect the validity of any business conducted at a meeting.

+F. Five percent of all members present in person constitutes a quorum for the transaction of business at all meetings of the members, unless the bylaws prescribe the presence of a greater or lesser number of members for a quorum.
+If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.
+The failure to hold a meeting of members due to the absence of a quorum shall not affect the validity of any business conducted by the board of trustees.

+G. Each member shall be entitled to one vote on each matter submitted to a vote at a meeting.
 Voting shall be in person; provided that if the bylaws provide for voting by proxy or by mail, the bylaws shall prescribe the conditions under which proxy or mail voting shall be exercised.
-No person shall vote as proxy for more than three members at any meeting of the members. - H. All actions required by the Rural Electric Cooperative Act to be adopted or approved by a simple majority or greater number of members voting on the action at an annual or special meeting may be acted upon by voting at a general meeting or, to the extent and in the manner that the board of trustees may authorize, by voting by the voting districts established pursuant to that act, so long as the requisite majority of members voting on the action is obtained regardless of whether such a majority is obtained in any particular voting district.
+No person shall vote as proxy for more than three members at any meeting of the members.

+H. All actions required by the Rural Electric Cooperative Act to be adopted or approved by a simple majority or greater number of members voting on the action at an annual or special meeting may be acted upon by voting at a general meeting or, to the extent and in the manner that the board of trustees may authorize, by voting by the voting districts established pursuant to that act, so long as the requisite majority of members voting on the action is obtained regardless of whether such a majority is obtained in any particular voting district.
 Action by voting by the voting districts shall be valid if a quorum exists as a result of a series of voting district meetings regardless of whether a quorum is present in any particular voting district.

 History: Laws 1939, ch.
 47, § 8; 1941 Comp., § 48-408; 1953 Comp., § 45-4-8; Laws 1961, ch.
 210, § 1; 1983, ch.
-273, § 1; 2019, ch.
-131, § 1.
+273, § 1.